LIKO-12/LIKO-12/docs/Documentation/Guides/Using external code editor.md

 ---

-## 1. Moving your current code into a .lua file:
+## 1. Moving your current code into a .lua file

 ---